 Saint James has also been invoked in the ongoing battle (to this day!) against Islam, who, in their own desire for conquest, also took over Spain beginning in the 8th century.
 The ‘Moors’, as they were called in Europe, controlled the Iberian peninsula (that is, all of modern Spain and Portugal) until the reconquista in the late fifteenth century under Ferdinand and Isabella.
 The Christian soldiers invoked the assistance of Saint James, whom they termed Santiago Matamoros, Saint James, the Moor Slayer.
 As mentioned yesterday, we should not think of ‘war’ first and foremost in such physical terms – at least, not until a last resort – but rather spiritual, in that conquest for minds and hearts, for souls converted to the Truth, which will truly set them free.

-On that note of irony, it is on this day that Louise Joy Brown was born, the first child conceived (correction: she was the first child born, as a commentator pointed out!) by in vitro fertilization, ten years precisely after the encyclical was issued.
+On that note of irony, it is on this day that Louise Joy Brown was born, the first child brought to term by in vitro fertilization, ten years precisely after the encyclical was issued.
 We may try to dissociate unity from procreation, and procreation from unity – and both are contrary to God’s plan for marriage and family.
 We have yet to see the full effects of this, but what we have seen is bad enough.

 This may be a difficult teaching, a sign of contradiction, but only to those of fallen and disordered souls, which includes all of us, for the wound of that original fall of Adam has caused a universal wound in Man, inclining us all to sin and selfishness, not least in the sexual realm.
 It is a long and difficult road to virtue, but made possible, even delightful, by grace, prayer, the sacraments and the support of our fellow Christians, most of all the mutual support of husband and wife, following that chaotic and rambunctious road to heaven of family life.